project-chip/connectedhomeip/docs/guides/esp32/ota.md

 ## Encrypted OTA

 ESP32 supports transferring encrypted OTA images.
-Currently, an application image can be encrypted/decrypted using an RSA-3072 key.
+Currently, an application image can be encrypted/decrypted using an RSA-3072 key pair.

 ### Firmware Changes